cityinohio2019/Lightweight_ATO_template/apps/cbp-pilot-apps/templates/cp_fedramp_test.md

 # 1. Introduction and Purpose

-Information systems are vital to CSP Name mission/business functions; therefore, it is critical that services provided by [[Information System Name]]; are able to operate effectively without excessive interruption.
-This Information Technology Contingency Plan (ISCP) establishes comprehensive procedures to recover [[Information System Name]]; quickly and effectively following a service disruption.
+Information systems are vital to CSP Name mission/business functions; therefore, it is critical that services provided by {{project.system_info.system_name}}; are able to operate effectively without excessive interruption.
+This Information Technology Contingency Plan (ISCP) establishes comprehensive procedures to recover {{project.system_info.system_name}}; quickly and effectively following a service disruption.

 One of the goals of an Information System Contingency Plan is to establish procedures and mechanisms that obviate the need to resort to performing IT functions using manual methods.
 If manual methods are the only alternative, however, every effort must be made to continue IT functions and processes manually.

 The nature of unprecedented disruptions can create confusion, and often predisposes an otherwise competent IT staff towards less efficient practices.
 In order to maintain a normal level of efficiency, it is important to decrease real-time process engineering by documenting notification and activation guidelines and procedures, recovery guidelines and procedures, and reconstitution guidelines and procedures prior to the occurrence of a disruption.
 During the notification/activation phase, appropriate personnel are apprised of current conditions and damage assessment begins.
-During the recovery phase, appropriate personnel take a course of action to recover the [[Information System Name]]; components a site other than the one that experienced the disruption.
+During the recovery phase, appropriate personnel take a course of action to recover the {{project.system_info.system_name}}; components a site other than the one that experienced the disruption.
 In the final, reconstitution phase, actions are taken to restore IT system processing capabilities to normal operations.

 ## 1.1 Applicable Laws and Regulations

 The FedRAMP Laws and Regulations may be found on: [www.fedramp.gov](http://www.fedramp.gov) Templates.
 A summary of FedRAMP Laws and Regulations is included in the System Security Plan (SSP) ATTACHMENT 12 – FedRAMP Laws and Regulations.

-Table 1‑1 [[Information System Name]]; Laws and Regulations includes additional laws and regulations specific to [[Information System Name]];.
+Table 1‑1 {{project.system_info.system_name}}; Laws and Regulations includes additional laws and regulations specific to {{project.system_info.system_name}};.
 These will include laws and regulations from the Federal Information Security Management Act (FISMA), Office of Management and Budget (OMB) circulars, Public Law (PL), United States Code (USC), and Homeland Security Presidential Directive (HSPD).

-Table 1‑1 [[Information System Name]]; Laws and Regulations
+Table 1‑1 {{project.system_info.system_name}}; Laws and Regulations

 | Identification Number | Title | Date | Lin --- | --- | --- |
 | Click here to enter text. | Click here to enter text. | Click here to enter text. | Click here to enter text. |